BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/SAI_lab_description.rst

 and implementation of longitudinal studies investigating disease progression, therapeutic efficacy, and molecular mechanisms in murine models (mice and rats).

-Booking
-*******
-The SAI facility employs the CTP booking system for the centralized scheduling and management of imaging resources.
-All core users are required to utilize this system to reserve equipment and access services.

 Acknowledgements
 ****************
-All publications (manuscripts, abstracts, presentations, posters, and also in their grant applications) based on work conducted in the SAI Core should acknowledge NYUAD Core Technology Platforms.
+All publications (manuscripts, abstracts, presentations, posters...) based on work conducted in the SAI Core should acknowledge NYUAD Core Technology Platforms.
 A suggested statement is as follows:
 "This research was partially carried out using the Core Technology Platforms resources at New York University Abu Dhabi."